Table of Contents

 tuple from its wrapper.
 The function that we're exporting to

-execute a logged action, execLogger, is
+execute a logged action, runLogger, is

-just a synonym for runLogger.
+just a synonym for execLogger.

 Our record helper function creates a

 singleton list of the message we pass it.
-The result of this

-action is (), so that's the value we put in the
+The result of this action is (), so that's the

 Let's begin our Monad instance with return,